vdaas/vald/docs/user/get-started.md

 ```
 </details>

-## Deploy and Run Vald on K8s cluster
+## Deploy and Run Vald on kubernetes

 ### Deploy

-This chapter will show you how to deploy using Helm and run Vald on your k8s cluster.<br>
+This chapter will show you how to deploy using Helm and run Vald on your kubernetes cluster.<br>
 This chapter uses Scylla DB as a backend data store for indexing and data backup.<br>
 If you want to learn about Scylla, please refer to [the official website](https://www.scylladb.com/).